byuccl/f4pga-classroom/WorkArounds.md

 Double-checking and fixing the .xdc file contents usually fixes this.

 ## 3. Spelling
 Linux is not fundamentally a GUI-based O/S.  Everything is typically done through the command line.
 As such, it is very easy to mis-type things and then be confused why it didn't work.
-If your file is named `arithmetic_top.sv` and you specify `arithemetic_top.sv` as the file name on the command line you won't get what you want.
+If your file is named `arithmetic_top.sv` and your top level module is `arithmetic_top` and you specify `arithemetic_top` as the TOP module in the Makefile, you won't get what you want and may not understand the error message.
 So, when things don't work as expected carefully examine everything - chances are that you may have mis-spelled something.